This post may contain affiliate links.

 • Quick and Easy: With just two ingredients, this recipe comes together in minutes, making it perfect for impromptu gatherings or lazy afternoons.

-• Customizable: Experiment with different fruits like strawberries or pineapple to create your unique flavor combinations.
+• Customizable: Add different fruits like strawberries or pineapple to create your own flavour combinations or for an alcoholic version try my Watermelon Frosé!

 How to Pick a Good Watermelon